welaika/wordless/rtfm/source/_pages/usage/build.rst

 Build and distribution
 ======================

-Since Wordless is using Webpack, we have to manage build and distribution strategies for dev and staging/production.
+Since Wordless usies Webpack, we have to manage build and distribution strategies for dev and staging/production.

-Most spread folder naming to distinguish between source and built code are ``src`` and ``dst``, but Wordless has different naming due to backword compatibility effort.
+The most widespread folder naming approach to distinguish between source and built code are ``src`` and ``dst``, but Wordless has different naming due to its backward compatibility effort.

-Source assets' code is placed in ``theme/assets/{javascripts|stylesheets|images}``, while built/optimized code is placed - automatically by Webpack - in ``assets/{javascripts|stylesheets|images}``
+The source asset code is placed in ``theme/assets/{javascripts|stylesheets|images}``, while built/optimized code is placed - automatically by Webpack - in ``assets/{javascripts|stylesheets|images}``